-Bellevue Overlake Cooperative Preschool provides an exceptional experience and play-based education for 3 and 4-year-olds with inspiration drawing from the Reggio-Emilia educational philosophy.
+Bellevue Overlake Cooperative Preschool provides an exceptional experience and play-based education for 3 to 5-year-olds with inspiration drawing from the Reggio-Emilia educational philosophy.
 At our school, we cultivate a child’s academic, social and emotional growth in a supportive community with a beautiful environment filled with natural materials .
-Our multi-sensory and hands-on curriculum is developed through emergent themes that inspire the students natural desire to explore, creating opportunities to expand on their developmental interests, and laying a foundation for lifelong enjoyment of learning.
-Benefits of our Cooperative Preschool
+Our multi-sensory and hands-on curriculum is developed through emergent themes that inspire the students' natural desire to explore, creating opportunities to expand on their developmental interests, and laying a foundation for lifelong enjoyment of learning.

-Our Parent Educator facilitates discussions once a month on helpful topics about life with a preschooler.
+Our Parent Educators facilitate discussions once a month on helpful topics about life with a preschooler.

 Classroom training for parents is offered by experienced instructors, allowing you to feel confident assisting the teacher.

 Additional virtual and in-person support from our Parent Educators in groups and on an individual basis.